JuliaDynamics/Agents.jl/docs/src/performance_tips.md

 include(t)
 ```

-The result is that having many types (here 15 different types) makes the code about 5-6 times slower.
+The result is that having many types (here 15 different types) makes the code about 10 times slower.

-**Notice that this is a temporary problem!
-In the future we plan to re-work Agents.jl internals regarding multi-agent models and deal with this performance hit without requiring the user to do something differently.**

-At the moment, if you want to use many different agent types, you can try including all properties all types should have in one type.
-You can specify what "type" of agent it is via including a field `type` or `kind` whose value is a symbol: `:wolf, :sheep, :grass`.
-Properties that should only belong to one kind of agent could be initialized with a "null" value for the other kinds.
-This will increase the amount of memory used by the model, as all agent instances will contain more data than necessary, so you need to check yourself if the performance gain due to type stability makes up for it.
+If you have less than four agent types in your model, using different types is still recommended
+because the impact on performance is small.
+Alternatively, if you have a bigger number of agent
+types, you can consider using the [`@multiagent`](@ref) macro which can improve the time of a model
+run considerably and, in many cases, without incurring almost any additional memory increase.